WOAH (ex OIE) HPAI free status for Belgium regained on the 3rd of April 2025 and approved and published by the WOAH on 23th of May 2025.

 With the migration of birds from northern Europe to (North) Africa, a period of increased risk for highly pathogenic avian influenza started in November 2021.
-This increased risk period is still in force but the measures were adapted depending on the evolution of the situation in Belgium.
-In 2023, a limited number of HPAI outbreaks occurred and the measures were softened on the 10th of June 2023 due to the more favourable epidemiological situation.
+This increased risk period is still in force but the measures were adapted depending on the evolution of the situation in Belgium and in neighbouring countries.
+With the return of migratory birds to Europe and the increasing number of outbreaks in poultry in Europe, the measures were strengthened on the 23rd of November 2024.
+For more information on the measures implemented due to the establishment of the increased risk period, see the “Preventive measures” section below.

 For more information on the measures implemented due to the establishment of the increased risk period, see the “Preventive measures” section below.